PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Experimental results

-In consideration of some methods only perform good performance on one dataset while relative poor on the other ones, for fairness, we adopt the average ranking evaluation strategy~\cite{jiang2020attention} to make comprehensive evaluation (denoted by avg.
+In consideration of some methods that may perform well on one dataset however poorly on other ones, for fairness, we adopt the average ranking evaluation strategy~\cite{jiang2020attention} to make a comprehensive evaluation (denoted by avg.
 R. in Tabel~\ref{table:comparison_crowd}).
-The average ranking value is obtained by summing of all ranks that one method gains to divide to divide the number of datasets it utilizes.
-Lower value indicates higher rank.
-Therefore, as can be seen our proposed method obtains the best average ranking, which reveals the powerful ability to dealt with diverse crowd scenes of our proposed PSCNet model.
+The average ranking value is obtained by summing all ranks that one method gains to divide the number of datasets it utilizes.
+The lower value indicates a higher rank.
+Therefore, our proposed method obtains the best average ranking, which reveals its powerful ability to deal with the diverse crowd scenes.